soverenio/docs/docs/source/administration/failover.rst

 Failover
 ========

-As a part of the fault tolerance policy, Soveren gateway launches several proxy instances running simultaneously.
+As part of the fault tolerance policy, Soveren gateway launches several proxy instances running simultaneously when deployed with Kubernetes.
+When deployed with Docker Compose, the number of instances is for you to decide on.

 On your part, you need a failover plan to reroute traffic back to your services in emergency cases, and generally to avoid making Soveren gateway a single point of failure in your perimeter.
 Taking into account the variety of possible environment setups, we leave it up to you to make up the exact details of a failover plan.

 To help you, here are some tips:
-   * Soveren gateway is designed to run three copies of the proxy simultaneously for load balancing and availability purposes.
+   * Deployed with Kubernetes, Soveren gateway is designed to run three copies of the proxy simultaneously for load balancing and availability purposes.
 These copies don't need different Soveren tokens, as they run within a within a single Soveren gateway setup.
    * Failure of the messaging system, Apache Kafka, does not make a proxy instance fail.
+You may still see a running Gateway setup but no stats or metrics in Soveren cloud.
-   * Kubernetes has a `built-in balancing system <https://kubernetes.io/docs/concepts/services-networking/>`_ and manages pods lifecycle, including rebalancing pods in emergency cases.
+   * Kubernetes has a `built-in balancing system <https://kubernetes.io/docs/concepts/services-networking/>`_ and manages pods lifecycle automatically, including rebalancing pods in emergency cases.

 If you need more help understanding possible failover options, visit `Integration options <../getting-started/integration-options.html>`_ for reference architecture diagrams showing possible ways to integrate Soveren gateway.